 Mr. Jackson informed that he started the Battle of the Bands three years ago and thanked Mayor Fisher and Comr.
 Perkins for the support given over the years.
 He said while he has never played in a band, but knowing that music is the way to the heart and soul, he came up with a dream to start a battle of the bands, to bring people together and bridge the gap.
 He said the first year they had an attendance of over 3,000 people and the sole purpose was to get seven bands from the tri-county area to do a high school battle of the bands.
 At the same time, each school that participates would receive a scholarship so whether they win or not they would receive a scholarship.
-He said last year he included a few elementary schools and this year he plans to bring in a few middle schools, as well as a few parents that lost children at Marjory Stoneman Douglas High School to participate in the event, which will be held on May 20, 2018 at 6:00 p.m. at the Blanche Ely High School.
+He said last year he included a few elementary schools and this year he plans to bring in a few middle schools, as well as a few parents that lost children at Marjory Stoneman Douglas High School.
 He thanked the City of Pompano Beach for allowing him to bring this event to the city.